ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/active/roadmap_FrameworkAgnosticArchitecture_02.md

 - Created base adapter pattern for all pages
 - Updated UI pages to use the adapters
 - Maintained backward compatibility with current UI
+- Added comprehensive tests for the adapter layer in tests/unit/ui/adapters/
-- Added documentation for the adapter pattern
+- Created detailed documentation for the adapter pattern in docs/framework_adapters.md
+- Documented best practices for implementing new framework adapters

 **Adapter Pattern Implementation**:
 ```python